How to Clean a Bobsweep Robot Vacuum

 Flip the bin's gate back up and push until you hear a click.
 This must lock in place before the bin may be replaced.

-Step 12: Replace the Bin
+Replace the Bin

 When you're finished cleaning bOb, simply slide the dustbin back into Bob until it clicks and locks.